ibm-cloud-docs/resiliency/chaos-engineering.md

 The trusted profile itself only allows access to operations within that workload cluster in order not to expose it to other resources.

-To find out more about this secure reference architecture for chaos experiments, please visit the resiliency solution guide on IBM Cloud Docs at the link below, where we also have information on high availability, disaster recovery and general cyber resiliency aspects of IBM Cloud.
+To find out more about this secure reference architecture for chaos experiments, please visit the resiliency solution guide on IBM Cloud Docs, where we also have information on high availability, disaster recovery and general cyber resiliency aspects of IBM Cloud.

 For the secure reference architecture itself, we have a comprehensive end-to-end tutorial on how to install a Secure Landing Zone consisting of two clusters as mentioned before, install LitmusChaos, and you can also install your very first chaos experiments and run that against your workload cluster.